Your browser is not supported. For the best experience, use any of these supported browsers: Chrome, Firefox, Safari, Edge.

 About

-Oakland band that took 90s metal to a higher intensity level embark on co-headline UK tour in autumn 2022
+Oakland band that took 90s metal to a higher intensity level embark on UK tour

 Perhaps no metal band has been as instrumental as Machine Head in proving that heavy music could be both true to its core roots while also having an eye looking forward toward other genres and new futures.